 Multidisciplinary trauma care

 - General surgery.
-Our general surgeons repair areas of the body after traumatic injury, such as the digestive and endocrine systems.
+Our general surgeons repair areas of the body after traumatic injury, such as the lungs, digestive organs, liver and kidneys.

 - Plastic and reconstructive surgery.
-Our plastic surgeons do surgery to repair burns, lacerations (cuts) and damage to small structures such as blood vessels and nerves (called microsurgery).
+Our plastic surgeons do surgery to repair burns, lacerations (cuts) and damage to small structures such as blood vessels and nerves using microsurgery.

-- Neurological trauma surgery.
+- Neurological surgery.
 Our neurosurgeons treat traumatic injuries of the brain, spine and nerves.